 Trust seal ensures to visitors that the website is legitimate.
 Typically, these are associated with SSL certificates.
 This means that it is secure for the customer to enter their credit, debit card on a website.

 What if I don’t like a product?
-This is one of the biggest concern when a customer is buying something online.
+This is one of the biggest concerns when a customer is buying something online.
 It is good if you have a customer-centric policy.
 Why not show them your important product policies while they are checking your product.

 While displaying the policies, you are eliminating the confusion around their concerns.
 You can even mention the time frame within which a customer can send the item back.
 Flipkart shows the return policy below the fold like this: